Photo: David McCooey

 Maria Kaaren Takolander was born in Melbourne, Australia, in 1973 to Finnish parents.

-Maria has published four books of poems: Trigger Warning (UQP 2021), which won the 2022 Victorian Premier’s Literary Award and was shortlisted for the 2022 Australian Literature Society Gold Medal; The End of the World (Giramondo 2014), which was named one of the best books of the year by Australian Book Review and reviewed in the Los Angeles Review of Books; Ghostly Subjects (Salt 2009), which was short-listed for a 2010 Queensland Premier’s Literary Award; and the chapbook Narcissism (Whitmore Press 2005).
+Maria has published four books of poems.
+Trigger Warning (UQP 2021) won the 2022 Victorian Premier’s Literary Award and was shortlisted for the 2022 Australian Literature Society Gold Medal.
+The End of the World (Giramondo 2014) was named one of the best books of the year by Australian Book Review and reviewed in the Los Angeles Review of Books.
+Ghostly Subjects (Salt 2009) was short-listed for a 2010 Queensland Premier’s Literary Award.
+She is also the author of the chapbook Narcissism (Whitmore Press 2005).
 A program about her poetry aired on Radio National in 2015, and she has performed her poetry on ABC TV and radio as well as at numerous events, including the 2017 Medellín International Poetry Festival in Colombia.